Thanks (song)

-"Thanks" is a song recorded by American country singer-songwriter Bill Anderson.
-It was written by Bill Martin and Phil Coulter and previously recorded by J. Vincent Edwards in 1969.
-Bill Anderson's version was released as a single in 1975 via MCA Records and became a major hit the same year.
+"Thanks" is a song written by Bill Martin and Phil Coulter and first recorded by J. Vincent Edwards in 1969.
+Edwards recording charted in the Netherlands.
+American country singer-songwriter Bill Anderson's version was released as a single in 1975 via MCA Records and became a major hit the same year.

+Waylon Jennings released a version on his 1972 album Ladies Love Outlaws and Arrows on their 1976 album First Hit.

 Background and release

-"Thanks" was recorded on April 10, 1975 at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
-The sessions were produced by Owen Bradley, who would serve as Anderson's producer through most of years with MCA Records.
+"Thanks" by Bill Anderson was recorded on April 10, 1975 at Bradley's Barn studio in Mount Juliet, Tennessee.
+The sessions were produced by the studio's owner, Owen Bradley, who would serve as Anderson's producer through most of years with MCA Records.
 The single's B-side was also cut at the same studio session: "Why'd the Last Time Have to Be the Best.".

 "Thanks" was released as a single by MCA Records in August 1975.
 The song spent 11 weeks on the Billboard Hot Country Singles before reaching number 24 in October 1975.
-In Canada, the single reached number 19 on the RPM Country Songs chart in 1975..
+In Canada, the single reached number 19 on the RPM Country Songs chart in 1975.
 It was released on his 1976 studio album, Peanuts and Diamonds and Other Jewels.